-We just got home early Monday from a really cool family vacation (it's now crystal clear why they call those flights a “red eye”), and I'll tell you more about our trip soon, but that day also was Kent's birthday so I knew I wanted to make him one of his favorites for dinner, and this ground beef Shepherd's Pie recipe is definitely one of them.
+We just got home early Monday from a really cool family vacation (it's now crystal clear why they call those flights a “red eye”), and that day also was Kent's birthday so I knew I wanted to make him one of his favorites for dinner.
+This ground beef Shepherds Pie recipe is definitely one of them.
 Later when we were eating and he was telling me how good it tasted, he said, “Thanks so much for making this, I'm sure cooking a big meal all afternoon was the last thing you probably wanted to do the day you got home from vacation.”

 But after eating out a lot (not every meal thankfully, but still), I was excited to get a good home-cooked, nutrient-dense, feel-good meal into everyone, so I threw together one pan for the oven and another pan for the freezer.
 I also made him this easy strawberry shortcake recipe for his birthday dessert.
-Just like my Mom, that's how I love on people when it's their birthday, from the kitchen. 🙂
+Just like my Mom, that's how I love on people when it's their birthday: from the kitchen. 🙂

 A hit with everyone!

 It always amazes me when the kids eat this ground beef shepherds pie so well, sometimes they're fussy about veggies, but they eat them in this without complaint – probably because it's such a “feel good” meal with meat and potatoes and a great aroma as it cooks, not to mention a delicious gravy.
 The dreamy cheesy on top helps, too!